derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

-# This is a living page, we've very recently identified a serious optimization so this is for now not ready for consumption.

 ## I. Overview
 ----
 Choosing the proper data structure to represent the structure of a network's overlay is the main and the crucial step to achieving a structured overlay, and a detrimental one for building an efficient and performant network.